 Measurement is a basic math concept for time, quantity, size, weight, and volume.
 Children learn these properties naturally through play.
 Think about the concepts learned while filling and spilling, nesting and stacking.
 Fill the pail.
 The pail is full.
 Spill the contents of the pail.
 The pail is empty.
 Full or empty, the pail has weight and dimensions.
 The pail is its lightest when empty, heaviest when full.
-Between empty and full, the volume and the weight vary.
+Between empty and full, t volume and weight vary.

 Children learn sizes, order, and spatial relations as they explore, stack, and nest boxes and cups in a variety of materials, each with its own properties.
 Consider graduated boxes.
 These may be constructed of cardboard, wood, or molded plastic.
 Both plastic and cardboard will be lighter than wooden.
-Having experience with a variety of nesting and stacking toys broadens children’s understanding of the properties of different materials and the ways those materials predict how the toys can be used.
+Experience with a variety of nesting and stacking toys broadens children’s understanding of the properties of different materials and the ways those materials predict how the toys can be used.

 Such play enhances emerging cognitive, language, and mathematics skills.
-Learning words to describe the relative positions of the boxes and cylinders develops spatial awareness and sets the stage for geometry.
-Think of the concepts being explored: small, medium, and large, smaller and larger, shorter and taller, lighter and heavier, inside and outside, on top of, in the middle, on the bottom.
+Learning words to describe the relative positions of the boxes and cylinders develops spatial awareness.
+And sets the stage for geometry.
+Think of the concepts being explored: small, medium, and large.
+Smaller and larger, shorter and taller.
+Lighter and heavier.
+Inside and outside.
+On top of, in the middle, on the bottom.